To invoke Dired, type C-x d (dired). This reads a

 On MS-Windows and MS-DOS systems, and also on some remote systems,

-.
-See ls in Lisp, for options and
+Emacs emulates ls.
+See Emulation of ls on MS-Windows, for options and

 peculiarities of this emulation.